 The point is that you want to associate the good feeling instantly after the hard work.

-You want to condition your mind to think that there is a reward after the pouring in the effort so that you will look forward to it.
+You want to condition your mind to think that there is a reward after pouring in the effort so that you will look forward to it.

-Hence, create many small rewards to yourself.
+Hence, create many small rewards for yourself.

 After putting in 30 minutes of hard work, you can reward yourself with a 5 minutes short break.
 This does not only recharges your energy, but it also works as a reward system that increases both your motivation and productivity.

-5. Choose the right level reward
+5. Just nice.
+Choose the right level reward.

 Remember, small rewards are for small tasks, targets, or milestones.
 And reserve big rewards for bigger tasks and goals.